 - EEG/EMG review every Wednesday at noon.

-- Procedure skills session (Botox, pain procedures) once a month.
+- Clinical skills or Procedure skills session (Botox, pain procedures) once a month.

 - Dynamic curriculum which is updated every year and tailored to meet the needs to resident to ensure outstanding performance in Evidence based medicine as well as standardized tests (RITE, neurology boards).